 In each class you will receive a Class Exercise, which consists of code that you must copy and run on our Unix systems.

-You must work on each exercise in class so I can help you if you run into trouble.
+You should work on each exercise in class so I can help you if you run into trouble.

 If you cannot complete the exercise in class, you may finish it later.

-Class Exercises for the week must be submitted by Sunday at 11:59 PM.
+Class Exercises for the week must be submitted by the following Sunday at 11:59 PM.